12 Top-Rated Attractions & Things to Do in Warwick, England

 Official site: www.stmaryswarwick.org.uk

-While much of this collection is kept in the Market Hall itself-including its famous Irish Deer and the 16th-century Sheldon Tapestry-the museum's Jacobean home, St. John's House, boasts a number of other exhibits of interest to sightseers.
-These include fascinating reconstructions of a Victorian kitchen and classroom (it once served as a school house), along with exhibits of period costumes, toys, dolls, and games.
+While much of The Warwickshire Museum's large collection is kept in the city's historic Market Hall, the museum's Jacobean home, St. John's House, boasts a number of other exhibits of interest to sightseers.
+These include fascinating reconstructions of a Victorian kitchen and classroom (the mansion once served as a school house), along with exhibits of period costumes, toys, dolls, and games.

 Also located in St. John's House and well worth a visit is the Royal Regiment of Fusiliers Museum (Royal Warwickshire).
 Highlights include displays focusing on the regiment's storied history, numerous weapons and artifacts, and an impressive collection of medals.